 However, the legendary outlaw is not the only reason to visit Nottingham.
 Explore a fascinating network of caves that lie beneath the city, have a pint at one of the oldest pubs in England or learn about the city’s history in one of its museums.
 There is also plenty of independent cafes, restaurants and breweries for when you need to re-fuel.

 Located in the Northwest of England, Manchester is the third largest urban area in the UK.
 The city has a rich history of science, innovation, the arts, and civil thought.
 Manchester saw the dawn of the industrial revolution and inspired political changes including the Suffragette movement and communist theories.

 The Manchester of today is proud of its heritage but looking towards the future.
 Major investment is transforming the city making it an even more exciting place to visit.
 From traditional art galleries and historic sights to a vibrant music scene and a dining renaissance, there is lots to see and do in Manchester.

 To find out more about this ever-evolving city, check out this article on how to spend the perfect weekend in Manchester.

 A charming Cheshire gem, Chester is amongst the best cities to visit in the UK for a short break, with plenty of attractions, events and dining options waiting to be discovered.
-Just over an hour’s drive from Manchester, the city boasts a unique blend of different historic periods, from ancient times to modern comforts.
+Just over an hour’s drive from Manchester, the city boasts a unique blend of different historic periods, from Roman times to modern comforts.